Pato-elf/dartmudlet/README.md

 &nbsp;
 ## Installation
-1. Visit the project [release page](https://github.com/Pato-elf/dartmudlet/releases) and download the latest package.zip under Assets.
+1. &nbsp;Visit the project [release page](https://github.com/Pato-elf/dartmudlet/releases) and download the latest package.zip under Assets.
-2. Launch [Mudlet](https://www.mudlet.org/) and connect to your [DartMUD](http://dartmud.com) profile.
+2. &nbsp;Launch [Mudlet](https://www.mudlet.org/) and connect to your [DartMUD](http://dartmud.com) profile.
-3. Open the Mudlet Package Manager, click "Install new package" and select the package.zip you downloaded.
+3. &nbsp;Open the Mudlet Package Manager, click "Install new package" and select the package you downloaded.
-4. Type `/setup` in the command window to get things set up.
+4. &nbsp;Type `/setup` in the command window to get things set up.
-5. Type `/announce on` in the command window to turn on improve announcements.
+5. &nbsp;Type `/announce on` in the command window to turn on improve announcements.

 &nbsp;
 ## How to use?